SMTP Errors, Deferrals, and Throttling

 5. If the error mentions rate, quota, policy, or reputation, review volume, complaints, bounces, and email delivery service limits.

-6. If many addresses fail at one mailbox provider, check that mailbox provider's sender guidance and recent campaign behavior.
+6. If many addresses fail at one mailbox provider, check that mailbox provider's sender guidance and review recent campaign behavior.

 7. If many addresses hard bounce, suppress those subscribers and inspect the list source.